 Sexuality After Tubal Ligation

 Effects on sexuality are an important concern for almost all patients because women are worried whether the operation will have effects on sexual intercourse.
 The answer is simple – women are fully able to enjoy sex after a tubal ligation.
-However, research found that women who have had a tubal ligation are more likely to report:
+However, the research found that women who have had a tubal ligation are more likely to report:

-- Stress interfering with sex
+- stress interfering with sex

-- Seeing a physician regarding sexual problems.
+- seeing a physician about sexual problems.

-In the great majority of cases, hormone levels and the menstrual cycle are left unaffected by this method of sterilization, which means that the ovaries continue to release eggs, but they are stopped in the tubes and reabsorbed by the body.
+In the vast majority of cases, hormone levels and the menstrual cycle are left unaffected by this method of sterilization, which means that the ovaries continue to release eggs, but they are stopped in the tubes and reabsorbed by the body.

 Costs Of Tubal Ligation

 The initial cost of a tubal ligation can be high, ranging between $1,000 and $3,000.
 However, because the effects are permanent, it may be a more cost-effective solution for some women.
 The bottom line is, only women who are sure that they do not want any more children should consider a tubal ligation as the best possible successful means of birth control.

 The incidence of menstrual problems after tubal ligation may be higher in women who undergo the procedure in their 20s.
 The technique does sometimes impair blood flow to the ovaries and can lead to menstrual irregularities earlier than normal, which is why young women are at a higher risk.